 Submissions may be edited and may be published at any time.
-Writers will be paid upon publication.
-Paste retains the right to also publish everything that appears in our magazine on the PasteMagazine.com website and other sites that use our content.
+Writers will be paid upon publication—payment usually takes about three weeks.
+Paste retains the right to also publish everything that appears on PasteMagazine.com on other sites that use our content.

 Issues & Deadlines:

 Develop your voice, express your opinion, but be concrete in how you formed that opinion and distinguish the subjective from the objective.
 Your writing should display maturity and emphasize substance over attitude.
 But do personalize your writing; inject your life into your writing as appropriate.
 Search for a sense of place or a narrative.
 After all, cultural criticism is not an objective, quantifiable science.

 Be thorough.
 Never do an interview without a tape recorder, and save the tapes in case there’s an alleged discrepancy.
 If you are unsure of any facts in the article, please call this to our attention at the beginning of the article.
 We can help you verify the facts or remove them from the article.

 Use italics for titles of recordings, videos, books, films, and television programs.

 Song titles, chapters titles, and article titles should be placed in quotations; punctuation goes inside the quotation marks.